LibertyDSNP/spec/pages/DSNP/DSNP-Messages.md

 ## Purpose
 1. Describe the form and content of DSNP Messages posted to the blockchain used for all Liberty Platform activities.
 Only some of these activities will have the full message posted to chain.
 Examples:
-    * Announcements (profile changes, public posts, reactions)
+    * Public messages (profile changes, public posts, reactions)
     * Direct messages between accounts (dead drop, inbox)
     * Key changes (private graph keylist, encryption keylist, public key rotation)
     * Graph changes (follow/unfollow)
-1. Specify an on-chain message formatProvide data size estimations
+1. Specify an on-chain message format
+1. Provide data size estimations
 1. Facilitate use of SDK and interpretation of on-chain data

 ## Assumptions
 * Chain messages are on Ethereum
 * Message data is posted via [Ethereum log events](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378)
 * Signature algorithm is [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 This allows the use `ecreover` to get public keys.
 A public key also need not be included in a log event for ease of validation.
+* content hashes are created via the same [keccak-256 hashing algorithm](https://en.wikipedia.org/wiki/SHA-3) used by Ethereum.

 ## DSNP Message Formats
 We have considered two possibilities, a [variable message format](#Variable-Message-Format), and a [unified message format](#unified-message-format).